Denexapp/vk_checker/README.md

     * Take the following link, Replace YOUR_APP_ID by your actual app id from vk.com/dev and then open it in your browser.
     `https://oauth.vk.com/authorize?client_id=YOUR_APP_ID&scope=messages,offline&redirect_uri=http://api.vk.com/blank.html&display=page&response_type=token`
     * Grant access by pressing blue button, blank page with text "Do not copy address" should appear.
     * Extract access_token and keep it for a while.
-DO NOT SEND IT ANYONE.
+DO NOT SEND IT TO ANYONE.
 * Create new paste at Pastebin with your account and remember the link to raw paste data.
 * In Heroku create new python app, and deploy vk_checker, more info: https://devcenter.heroku.com/categories/deployment
 * Add config vars: